+The corporate group\ shall develop a Concept Note(s) that briefly describes the proposed action(s) to be taken to remedy\ the harm\ outlined in the Harm Analysis Report.

 - 22.1.
-The Organization\ or the corporate group\ shall develop a Concept Note(s) that briefly describes the proposed action(s) to be taken to remedy\ the harm\ outlined in the Harm Analysis Report. - 22.2.
 The Concept Note(s) shall include, but is not limited to: - a.
 A summary of the proposed actions to remedy\ the harm\ outlined in the Harm Analysis Report, based on the outcome of the work undertaken in Part 3 of the FSC Remedy Framework.
 The summary shall include: - i.
 Proposed remedy\ actions and their justification; - ii.
 Proposed remedy\ sites and their justification; and - iii.
-Proposed priority activities\ to be completed as part of the Initial Implementation Threshold\ or Association Threshold\;
+Proposed priority activities\ to be completed as part of the Association Threshold\; - b.

-- b.
 An evaluation of available resources (financial, environmental, and human) to ensure the feasibility of the proposed remedy\ actions; - c.
 Proposed timelines to achieve: - i.
 Completion of the priority activities\; - ii.
-The Initial Implementation Threshold\, including the Initial Social Remedy Threshold\ and the Initial Environmental Remedy Threshold\ or the Association Threshold\; and - iii.
-Initiation of a process to remedy\ all social harm\ when required by the FSC Remedy Framework. - d.
-A description of the planned process to monitor progress against key objectives, including the proposed Initial Implementation Threshold\ or Association Threshold\, of the Remedy Plan; and - e.
+The Association Threshold\; and - iii.
+Initiation of a process to remedy\ all social harm\. - d.
+A description of the planned process to monitor progress against key objectives, including the proposed Association Threshold\, of the Remedy Plan; and

+- e.
 The estimated full implementation time of remedy\ action from a broad delivery framework perspective.
-This shall include short-, medium- and long-term goals for the Remedy Plan. - 22.3.
+This shall include short-, medium- and long-term goals for the Remedy Plan. - 22.2.
 The Concept Note(s) shall include the respective remedy process agreements\.